-A movie browsing application for Android that displays a list of movies currently playing in theaters using data from The Movie Database (TMDb) API.
-Users can view movie details and watch trailers.
+An Android app for browsing movies currently playing in theaters using data from a movie database.
+Users can see details and watch trailers.

 Role